looker-open-source/extension-examples/react/typescript/access-key-demo/README.md

    cd extension-examples/react/typescript/access-key-demo
    ```

-3. Install the dependencies with [Yarn](https://yarnpkg.com/).
+3. Install the dependencies with `npm`.

    ```
-   yarn install
+   npm install
    ```

    > You may need to update your Node version or use a [Node version manager](https://github.com/nvm-sh/nvm) to change your Node version.